hltcoe/HC4/README.md

 ## Download Documents

-To download the documents from Common Crawl, please use the following command to download documents.
+To download the documents from Common Crawl, please use the following command.
 If you plan to use HC4 with [`ir_datasets`](https://ir-datasets.com/), please specify `~/.ir_datasets/hc4` as the storage or make a soft link to to the directory you wish to store the documents.
 The document ids and hashs are stored in `resources/hc4/{lang}/ids*.jsonl.gz`.
 Russian document ids are separated into 8 files.

 ```bash